giacomo9999/Timers-190120/README.md

-Timers tutorial from Fullstack.io book.
+Timers tutorial from Fullstack.io book--with components labeled as to functionality wherever possible.